Predictive learning: Cognitive development

 Sensorimotor signals are neural impulses sent to the brain upon physical touch.
 Using predictive learning to detect sensorimotor signals plays a key role in early cognitive development, as the human brain represents sensorimotor signals in a predictive manner (it attempts to minimize prediction error between incoming sensory signals and top–down prediction).
 In order to update an unadjusted predictor, it must be trained through sensorimotor experiences because it does not inherently have prediction ability.
 In a recent research paper, Dr. Yukie Nagai suggested a new architecture in predictive learning to predict sensorimotor signals based on a two-module approach: a sensorimotor system which interacts with the environment and a predictor which simulates the sensorimotor system in the brain.

+Language modelling and representation learning

+Predictive learning is applied to language modelling by training neural networks to predict the next word from preceding context.
+This training can also produce distributed word representations that help models generalise to word sequences not encountered during training.

+Another application is the computational modelling of language learning, where word-prediction tasks are used to investigate how linguistic structure can be acquired without explicit grammatical labels.
+The resulting internal representations can reflect grammatical and semantic categories, as well as context-dependent syntactic roles.
+For example, a cerebellum-inspired recurrent network trained on next-word prediction developed representations from which subject, verb and object roles could be decoded.

 Spatiotemporal memory

 Computers use predictive learning in spatiotemporal memory to completely create an image given constituent frames.
 This implementation uses predictive recurrent neural networks, which are neural networks designed to work with sequential data, such as a time series.
 Using predictive learning in conjunction with computer vision enables computers to create images of their own, which can be helpful when replicating sequential phenomena such as replicating DNA strands, face recognition, or even creating X-ray images.